Presentations on Student Ratings of Teaching at Stockton designed for:

-If you have questions about student evaluations at Stockton, please direct them to the Student Evaluation liasons for 2012-2013: Russ Manson and Debra Dagavarian.
+If you have questions about student evaluations at Stockton, please direct them to the Student Evaluation liason for 2013-2014: Russ Manson.

 1) NEW MOA that simplifies the old rules for IDEA and the small class form.
 One big change is that now everyone can choose to be evaluated online.
 Another big change is that if faculty do not choose paper forms or opt out of ratings by the deadline, their students will use online forms.
 Graphical data on response rates compares Stockton response rates.
 Overall, small class online response rates have been low but otherwise online response rates should be reasonably good.
 In addition, national research so far indicates that even where response rates are lower with online forms, the patterns of response tend not to change.